yogitasn/GuidedCapPipelineOrchestration/README.md

   ```

-2. Navigate to the project folder and execute the following commands
+2. Navigate to the project folder and execute the following commands:

   * <b>Local Execution</b>: